 Follow the link to start using 100 campus vocabulary words to get you started on Vocabulary.com.

 Develop a note-taking system

-Throughout the TOEFL ibt exam you will be able to take notes.
+Throughout the TOEFL, you will be able to take notes.
 It’s therefore essential that you develop suitable note-taking skills as you study for your exam.

 A lot of students don’t consider this while they are studying and then are left confused by their own writing on the day of the exam.
 Don’t let that happen to you; practice ahead!

 Remember that it isn’t necessary to copy down everything.
-Instead, try to write down a few details (names, titles, places) and then focus on taking note of the relationship between concepts (for example, cause and effect, changes, and transitions).
+Instead, try to write down main ideas (repeated keywords) and important details (explanations, reasons) and then focus on taking note of the relationship between concepts (for example, cause and effect, changes, and transitions).
 Take note of these concepts with simple symbols such as arrows and shapes.